Performance and Complexity Analysis of Terahertz-Band MIMO Detection

-To address the challenges of ill-conditioned THz channels and stringent parallelizability requirements, we propose a combination of \gls{lord}, sorting, and subspace puncturing in Algorithm \ref{alg:SQLD}.
-The algorithm starts by sorting the columns of the channel matrix $\mathbf{H}$ using a desired sorting criterion, producing a permutation matrix $\mathbf{\Pi}_{S}$ and its associated permutation vector $\mathbf{p}_{S}$ representing the new column order.
-The sorting criterion can be customized--whether based on channel column magnitudes or \gls{snr} maximization, as in \gls{v-blast} \cite{wolniansky1998v}.
+To address the challenges of ill-conditioned THz channels and the need for high parallelizability, we explore a combination of \gls{lord}, sorting, and subspace puncturing in Algorithm \ref{alg:SQLD}.
+The algorithm begins by sorting the columns of the channel matrix $\mathbf{H}$ using a chosen sorting criterion, resulting in a permutation matrix $\mathbf{\Pi}_{S}$ and a corresponding permutation vector $\mathbf{p}_{S}$ that indicates the new column order.
+The sorting criterion can be selected based on different objectives, such as maximizing the channel column magnitudes or optimizing the signal-to-noise ratio (SNR), as in \gls{v-blast} \cite{wolniansky1998v}.
 This ordering enhances the \gls{sic} performance, which is repeated in every \gls{cd} across different permutations.
 After sorting, each permutation step is performed independently for each layer \( l = 1, 2, \dots, Q_{\mathrm{t}} \).
 In each step, a permutation matrix \( \mathbf{P}_{l} \) is constructed to swap the column initially in the \( i \)-th position of \( \mathbf{H} \) (now located at \( \mbf{p}_{S}(i) \) after sorting) with the last column.
 This produces the permuted channel matrix \( \mathbf{H}^{(l)} \), derived by applying the cumulative permutation \( \mathbf{\Pi}^{(l)} = \mathbf{\Pi}_{S} \mathbf{P}_{l} \) to \( \mathbf{H} \).

 Following sorting/permutation, the subspace detection procedure is performed for each layer \( l \).
 We propose an enhanced subspace procedure inspired by \cite{JemaaDetection2022}, where puncturing mitigates performance degradation in \gls{thz} channels.
 A key parameter, \( \eta \in \{1, 2, \dots, Q_{\mathrm{t}}\} \), specifies the number of layers subjected to puncturing and, consequently, the number of non-punctured layers that undergo exhaustive search.
 Therefore, Algorithm \ref{alg:SQLD} integrates an initial sorting step and embeds puncturing to improve parallelizability while fine-tuning \( \eta \) to balance performance and complexity.
 By exhaustively searching the \( Q_{\mathrm{t}} - \eta \) most reliable (after sorting) lower layers, we prioritize accuracy in the initial stages, which is crucial for mitigating error propagation.
 This is complemented by WRD-based projections at higher layers, leveraging the complexity and performance advantages of \gls{ssd} over \gls{lord}.